rustyshakelford2/LavaFurnace/readme.txt

 *Note*
 Contact your system admin for your lavafurnce building requirements.

+Version 1.45 allows admins to set up custom smeltable items for production chests.
+The config has an option called "custom_smeltables=" it allows any number of comma seperated block id numbers to be used.
+             These custom smeltables are however not able to be assigned custom cook times.
+			 Also, new in the version is production chest smelt priorities.
+Items placed in the production chest are smelted from TOP LEFT to TOP RIGHT and from TOP to BOTTOM.
+So, if you place ironore in the top left corner of the production chest.
+The furnace will grab ironore and smelt it until there is no more iron ore left.
+Then move on to the next smeltable from the top left, row after row until the chest is empty.

 Version 1.4 allows admins to set custom per item cook times for each player.
 Simply use the provided command either in the in game chat or inside the server console (must be enabled in config).

 (Optional)